basinr/slackOCRparser/README.md

 center.py: is the main flask file that routes the site. the /cakes/ route will show a form where an access token can be added to the DB.
 Alternatively, an access token can be added using the "Add to Slack" button on the homepage, but that's a full slack authentication process takes longer.

-Right now, the main issue is getting the 'OCRparse.alt_start(lst)' call to be async.
-This function calls alt_start in in OCRparse with a list of tokens that it pulls from the postgresql database (this has been tested, and it works).
-It then goes about opening websockets for each access_token and listening for file uploads.

-index(): renders the homepage of the app at (www.slackocrparse.heroku.com)
+index(): opens a new thread to run the main program (right now this is triggered by going to '/'.
+Also renders the homepage of the app at (www.slackocrparse.herokuapp.com), in a different thread.

 OCRparse.py-- all functions are fairly well documented